2022 Pacific Women's Four Nations Tournament

-The 2022 Pacific Women's Four Nations is an invitational four-team women's association football tournament hosted by the Australian Football Federation.
+The 2022 PacificAus Women's Four Nations is an invitational four-team women's association football tournament hosted by the Australian Football Federation.
 The tournament was held in Canberra, Australia It took place from 8 to 13 November 2022.

 Participating nations

 Four teams entered the Pacific Women's Four Nations Main tournament (including 2022 OFC Women's Nations Cup top three Nations).

 Australia U-20 entered the tournament as a preparations for their 2024 AFC U-20 Women's Asian Cup qualification campaign.

 Venues

 All matches played in the Australian Institute of Sport's Stadium.